zulip/zulipbot/.github/CONTRIBUTING.md

   * The **compare** branch should be the name of your feature branch.

-7. One of the project maintainers will review your pull request and merge it once the pull request's Travis builds pass and any concerns about your pull request are settled.
+7. One of the project maintainers will review your pull request and merge it once the pull request's CI checks pass and any concerns about your pull request are settled.

 ### Testing